sanket363/Log-Archive-Tool/README.md

 ## Logging

-Each archive operation logs the date and time to a log file for tracking purposes.
+Each archive operation logs the date, time, and the archived path to `archive_log.txt` for tracking purposes.

 ## Requirements

-- Python 3.x (or your chosen language)
+- Python 3.x
-- Access to the log directory you wish to archive
+- Access to the file or directory you wish to archive

 ## Advanced Features (Optional)